 The department chair is responsible for meeting annually with each faculty member seeking promotion and tenure to discuss their annual evaluation (Appendix 3.D).
 Additionally, all departments will conduct an internal mid-tenure review, convening a committee of all tenured faculty, using the department's tenure and promotion guidelines.
 For faculty members granted one year of prior service, as well as those commencing their tenure at UNA without any credited years of service, the mid-tenure portfolio submission will be submitted in the spring of their third year.
-Those granted two years of prior service will submit their mid-tenure portfolio in the spring of their second year, while those with three years of prior service will submit in the spring of their inaugural year.
+Those granted two years of prior service will submit their mid-tenure portfolio in the spring of their inaugural year.
 Faculty members starting their employment during the spring semester will commence this timeline in the subsequent fall semester.
 The mid-tenure review will not be tied to reappointment or non-reappointment, as the normal annual review serves that purpose.